ArbiterVildred/naming-convention-guides/docs/lexicon.md

 Example: ```bookingId```

 ## Pascal Case
-Pascal Case (also known UpperCamelCase or illustratively as PascalCase) is a writing convention to create compound word and phrases by connecting multiple capitalized words with no space or punctuation.
+Pascal Case (also known as UpperCamelCase or illustratively as PascalCase) is a writing convention to create compound word and phrases by connecting multiple capitalized words with no space or punctuation.

 Example: ```LoanCalculator```